Comment on page

 Users on Oscar have three places to store files:

-Note that guest and class accounts may not have a data directory.
+Note that class accounts may not have a data directory.
 Users who are members of more than one research group may have access to multiple data directories.

 From the home directory, you can use the command

-To see how much space you have, use the command
+To see how much space in your directories, use the command

 A good practice is to configure your application to read any initial input data from